Cozy Peach Kitchen

 • Silicon mits are helpful for lifting the inner pot out of the Instant Pot.

-• Steamer basket: I use this to steam potatoes for mashed potatoes, veggies, etc. It has a silicon handle which makes it easy to lift out of the Instant Pot.
+• Steamer basket: I use this to steam potatoes for Instant Pot mashed sweet potatoes, veggies, etc. It has a silicon handle which makes it easy to lift out of the Instant Pot.

 My top tips